 Is it possible to have the flu and a cold at the same time?

 University of Canberra Health Research Institute deputy director Dr Reena Ghildyal said they were caused by different viruses.
 It was definitely possible – although unlucky – to have both at the same time.

 “The flu is caused by the influenza virus and a cold is caused by many different viruses like the rhinovirus,” Dr Ghildyal said.
 “You can have influenza infecting you but at the same time you might also have the rhinovirus in the nose.”

-Does a flu shot protect you from catching the cold?
+Does a flu shot protect you from catching a cold?

-“The influenza vaccine is targeting the current strains of influenza however the virus changes all the time.
-It is really important to have the shot every year,” Dr Ghildyal said.
+“The influenza vaccine is targeting the current strains of influenza.
+However the virus changes all the time, [and] it is really important to have the shot every year,” Dr Ghildyal said.

-“We can’t predict exactly what will happen so if you have had the shot and feel like you have flu symptoms, visit your doctor.”
+“We can’t predict exactly what will happen.
+If you have had the shot and feel like you have flu symptoms, visit your doctor.”

-No, this is not true.
-Although it is more likely to get either infection in the colder months, “it is more to do with the way we behave,” Dr Ghildyal said.
+No. We are more likely to catch either virus during colder months, but that’s more to do with how we behave, Dr Ghildyal said.